jurgentreep/osu-downloader-deluxe/readme.md

 ```
 4. Fill out the `.env` file
 5. Create a `mappers.txt` file and add the names or ids of your favorite mappers to it (one per line)
-6. Create a `Downloads` directory in your osu directory

 ## Usage